Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 - Windows 10/11 x32/x64 (Windows 8/8.1, not tested yet).
 - Windows Security must be used as virus scanner for this software to work.
 - Successful operation on the target system depending on the language support of the payload.
+- This software can only be executed if the user has unlocked his system.
+- This software (unchanged) only works on systems that are not too slow to perform the slow payload version and the external software within a certain time.

 ## Setup Rubber Ducky environment